OpenTechStrategies/hypha-wiki/Roadmap.md

 [todo, still need to go through these milestones to create high-level summaries like above]

 ## Discussions
-What are our goals one year from now?
-Example: 1) Increase number of applications that focus on emergent issue from difficult to reach communities we care about  2) PAF centralize database for invoices, monthly reports, and contracts.
+* What are our goals one year from now?

 The [Following Progress page](https://github.com/OpenTechFund/opentech.fund/wiki/Following-progress) outlines how one can observe, watch, or follow the progress towards the above goals.